JackSzwergold/Writing/memories/Raves and Erasure.md

 We headed up in the elevator that reminded me of similar elevators in similar buildings in Brooklyn with one big difference: These elevators actually work.
 And as we get off on whatever floor this party was I notice that everything is clean and well maintained; a stark contrast to other similar buildings I knew of in Brooklyn.

+A few short steps we were at the door where this “party” was happening and walked in.

+The apartment was dark, theer were people and music and such, but the party seemed more to be like a small group of friends disconnecting from reality and being anti-social in a social way.

+I saw a guy going around in a twitchy way telling people to not touch this, that and the other

 ***

 *Raves and Erasure (c) Copyright by Jack Szwergold; written on February 23, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*